DreymaR/BigBagKbdTrixPKL/README.md

 **Tweakable parameters:**
 The layouts and setup files may take a little tweaking to get what you want.
 There are several parameters:
 * Colemak vs QWERTY vs what-have-you, obviously.
-Choose wisely!
+Choose your main layout wisely!
-    - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY and Dvorak included.
+    - This repo by default contains Colemak(-DH) and Tarmak layouts, but also QWERTY and Dvorak.
 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
     - The _VK_ layouts just move the keys of your installed OS layout around, without other changes
     - The _[eD]_ layouts have their own Shift/AltGr state mappings specified.
-    - You may actually mix mapping types freely in any layout.
+    - Actually, you may mix mapping types freely in any layout.
 * ISO (European/World) vs ANSI (US) vs other keyboard types
     - ISO boards have a `VK_102` key between `Z` and `LShift`.
-Some `OEM_` key codes differ from ANSI ones.
+    - In ISO OS layouts, `OEM_` virtual key codes differ from ANSI ones.
+The boards send the same scan codes though.
     - Brazilian ABNT boards are like ISO, but have two more keys.
 These can be remapped by their scan codes.
     - JIS (Japanese) etc are not supported so far.
 Sorry.
 Gomen-nasai. ごめんなさい.    ᏊᵕꈊᵕᏊ
 * Curl(DH), Angle and/or Wide ergonomic mods, moving some keys to more comfortable positions